Air & Water Quality

 Air Quality

 Summary: More than 80% of the days in Red Wing have good air quality.
-However, that percentage has decreased by 8% over the last 5 years.
-More research would help us learn why so we can find ways to reverse the trend.
-The good news is there are no days with air that rate as “Unhealthy for Sensitive Groups.”
+However, that percentage has decreased by 8% over the last 5 years, and 2.4% of days are now rated as “Unhealthy for Sensitive Groups.”
+This may be due, in part, to the increase in northern wildfires.
+Research would help us learn more so we can find ways to reverse the trend.

 Details: Good Air Quality is defined as satisfactory air with air pollution posing little or no risk.
 Moderate Air Quality is defined as acceptable but some pollutants may pose a moderate risk to a small number of people.
 Unhealthy for Sensitive Groups means the general public will not be affected, but some in sensitive groups, such as those who have asthma, may experience negative health effects.